Do capitalization and spaces matter in Internet addresses?

 However, when typing the name of the page, file, or directory in the URL, it is case sensitive.

 Although the domain is valid, jargon.htm is uppercase and that file does not exist on the server and would generate a 404 error message.

 The same rule applies if the page was all uppercase and not lowercase, which would result in the uppercase version working, but not the lowercase version.

 Tip: If you are uncertain if the page or directory is uppercase or lowercase, always use lowercase.
 The majority of pages on the Internet are going to be in all lowercase.
-If you are creating your own web pages, we recommend that the file names be all lowercase.
+If you are creating web pages, we recommend that the file names be all lowercase.